alendr1/AppSec-2/GiftcardSite/HW2_Instructions.md

 Part 1 is worth 65 points:

-* 25 points for your attack cases
+* 24 points for your attack cases
+  * 6 points for each attack identified and verified
-* 15 points for all fixes
+* 16 points for all fixes
+   * 4 points per fix

-* 10 points for the bug writeup
+* 12 points for the bug writeup
+   * 3 points for each well-written bug narrative
+      * 1.5 points for a well-written bug identification and exploitation narrative
+      * 1.5 points for a well-written explanation of the remediation action
-* 10 points for Travis regression testing
+* 08 points for GitHub Actions regression testing
+   * 2 points for each coded (ideally Python) GitHub Action file that confirms the attack case is invalidated by the remediation action
 * 05 points for signed git commits.

 Part 2 is worth 35 points: